 Imagine you’re working in retail.
 You’re a salesperson at a sporting goods store.
-On an average day you see hundreds of different shoppers: those who came with a specific sneaker model or brand in mind ready to buy, those who hunt for special prices and offers, those who came to browse and kill time… Then there’s also shoppers who know they’d like to buy a specific product, let’s say, a running shoe, but are uncertain of the brand, model or the kind of features that would work for them.
+On an average day, you see hundreds of different shoppers: those who came with a specific sneaker model or brand in mind ready to buy, those who hunt for special prices and offers, those who came to browse and kill time… Then some shoppers know they’d like to buy a specific product, say, a running shoe, but are uncertain of the brand, model, or features that would work for them.
 You know how to spot this kind of reluctant shopper.

-They look at the shelves, pick up a few sneakers, examine them from all angles, trying to make sense of what’s the difference between dozens of options available at your store.
-They greet you with a sigh of relief when you approach them and offer help.
-Better yet, they often walk out of the store with a shopping bag in hand, because you shared with them a few tips from your own experience and helped them make the right choice The customer is happy, you feel good about the sale, and the overall experience is great.
+They look at the shelves, pick up a few sneakers, and examine them from all angles, trying to make sense of the difference between dozens of options available at your store.
+They greet you with relief when you approach them and offer help.
+Better yet, they often walk out of the store with a shopping bag in hand because you shared a few tips from your own experience and helped them make the right choice.
+The customer is happy, you feel good about the sale, and the overall experience is excellent.

 How do you replicate this online?

 So, what types of e-commerce videos work best to drive sales?
-Here’s a breakdown of the five types of videos that help increase conversions.
+Here’s a breakdown of the eight types of videos that help increase conversions.

 Product review videos

-Probably one of the most sought-after types of e-commerce videos, product review videos are the closest you’ll have to having a virtual salesperson in your online store.
-According to results from visual commerce platform Goodvidio, e-commerce sites featuring product reviews videos like the example below see an increase in “add-to-cart” conversion rate of 74%, and shoppers stay on the site 340% longer and engage with 127% more pages.
+Product review videos are probably one of the most sought-after types of e-commerce videos, the closest you’ll have to a virtual salesperson in your online store.
+According to results from visual commerce platform Goodvidio, e-commerce sites featuring product review e-commerce videos like the example below see an increase in “add-to-cart” conversion rate of 74%, and shoppers stay on the site 340% longer and engage with 127% more pages.

-Another powerful way to get shoppers to click the “buy now” button is with unboxing videos.
-If you’re unfamiliar with the concept, these videos are all about unwrapping the new purchases and showing what the product looks like when it arrives to a shopper’s doorstep.
+Another powerful way to get shoppers to click the “buy now” button is with unboxing e-commerce videos.
+If you need to familiarize yourself with the concept, these videos are about unwrapping the new purchases and showing what the product looks like when it arrives at a shopper’s doorstep.

 The curiosity for this type of e-commerce videos is so huge among shoppers, that Google reported over 20 million searches for unboxing videos on YouTube in 2014 alone.
 Why do they work?
 Because they allow the shoppers to see all those details typically unknown when buying online (i.e. How protected is the product in the packaging?
 Does it come with any extra items for care and maintenance?
 Is the manual shipped as well? etc).
 The more information shoppers can see, the closer you bring them to conversion.